opakaj/Bitcoin-Finite-Fields-in-Go/README.md

 # Bitcoin-Finite-Fields-in-Go
-Programming bitcoin chapter 1 in go
+Programming bitcoin chapter 1 in go.

 There are still afew bugs to be sorted out as well as some test cases